mnot/I-D/for-the-users/draft.md

 pressure to re-balance the priorities of existing parties, or insert new ones (usually, when a standard is either extended or evolved).

-Such changes MUST NOT diminish the priority of existing relevant parties without informed consent.
+Such changes ought not diminish the priority of existing relevant parties without informed consent.
 Note that this may preclude the change completely, as it is often impossible to gain the informed consent of a large or diffuse group (e.g., end users).